What is decreasing term life insurance?

 If you’re working then it’s worth checking whether or not you have a death in service benefit in your employee’s contract.
-If you do, this benefit will pay out to your dependants if you pass away so try to find out how much you are covered for.
-Often, a death in service benefit is around four times the cost of your salary.
+If you do, this benefit will pay out to your dependants if you die while on the payroll, so try to find out how much you’re covered for.
+Often, a death in service benefit is based on a multiple of your salary.
 This may not be enough to support your family.
 If that’s the case, you should probably still think about life insurance.
 Learn more about death in service.

-A life insurance policy doesn’t have to be expensive – on average we found that people we helped could find a quote from £15.57 a month**.
+A life insurance policy doesn’t have to be expensive.
+On average we found that people we helped could find a life insurance quote from £14.22 a month.

-**50% of customers could achieve a premium of £15.57 per month/year for their life insurance for a 10 year term, up to £100k worth of cover and no citricial illness cover.
-Based on Compare the Market data from November 2020.
+51% of our customers were quoted less than £14.22 per month/year for their life insurance for a 10-year term, up to £100k worth of cover and no critical illness cover.
+Based on Compare the Market data in December 2023.